Exploring the Alphabet of English Idioms: A Journey through ‘E’

 Justifications:

 This is an idiom because it means reaching the limit of a situation, where no further progress can be made.
-The phrase uses "road" figuratively to imply a path or journey that has come to a halt.
+The idiom uses "road" figuratively to imply a path or journey that has come to a halt.

 Origin: